MDNF: Multi-Diffusion-Nets for Neural Fields on Meshes: Experimental Results

 \subsubsection{Exponential Scale Variations}

-\paragraph{\textbf{Data}} In this example, we utilize a truncated lion head mesh with 8K vertices and UV coordinates computed using conformal mapping \cite{ben2008conformal}, which leads to exponential scale variations notably between the head and neck areas, see Figure~\ref{fig:uv_lion_texture}. \paragraph{\textbf{Results}} Figure~\ref{fig:uv_lion_texture} displays the GT texture alongside the results of the three models.
+\paragraph*{Data} In this example, we utilize a truncated lion head mesh with 8K vertices and UV coordinates computed using conformal mapping \cite{ben2008conformal}, which leads to exponential scale variations notably between the head and neck areas, see Figure~\ref{fig:uv_lion_texture}. \paragraph*{Results} Figure~\ref{fig:uv_lion_texture} displays the GT texture alongside the results of the three models.
 The top row features the textured mesh, while the middle and bottom rows show zoomed-in regions of the texture and UV coordinates, respectively.
 The DiffusionNet texture reveals high distortion areas, but both the One-Level and N-Level models accurately capture the UV field.

 Figure~\ref{fig:uv_distortions_lion} evaluates three UV distortion metrics for each model.
 Area distortion values above $5\times10^{-3}$ and angle distortion values above $9\times10^{-4}$ are clipped.
 The bottom row notes flipped face percentages: 2\% for DiffusionNet and 0\% for both the One-Level and N-Level models.
 Although the One-Level and N-Level models show similar performance, the N-Level model still demonstrates the highest accuracy in area and angle distortions.
+We note that NFFB achieves results comparable to ours on this smoother mapping.